csci110/csci110.github.io/1_StrangerHunt.md

 ## Game Design: Stranger Hunt

-You are about to build a simple game that will introduce you to the basics of running a javascript program from Cloud9.
+You are about to build a simple game that will introduce you to the basics of running a JavaScript program from repl.it.

 In this game, our three characters will move about inside a room enclosed by stone walls.